ESA-PhiLab/AI-Based-Tip-and-Cue/README.md

 - (Re-)install Visual Studio 2022: https://www.junian.net/dev/visual-studio-community-download-links/ownloads/ .
 Enable 'Desktop Development with C++' and thick all optional feature boxes.
 - (Re-)install CUDA Toolkit: https://developer.nvidia.com/cuda-downloads?target_os=Windows&target_arch=x86_64

+### Verification

+Run the file: run_simulation.py

+** Please note that the simulation framework is still under development.
+The code and the results have not yet been verified. **\
+** Full release is expected around March 2026. **

 ## Usage

 ```bash
 to be completed.
 ```

 ## Contact
 Nadine Duursma, N.A.Duursma at outlook.com